-NAU students in SBS, CEFNS and CEIAS are encouraged to submit proposals for this award
+NAU faculty in SBS, CEFNS, and CEIAS are encouraged to submit proposals for this award

-The College of Social and Behavioral Sciences (SBS), the College of the Environment, Forestry, and Natural Sciences (CEFNS) and the College of Engineering, Informatics, and Applied Science (CEIAS) announce the Maxwell-Lutz Community Impact Award for student teams to submit proposals for consideration.
+The College of Social and Behavioral Sciences (SBS), the College of the Environment, Forestry, and Natural Sciences (CEFNS), and the College of Engineering, Informatics, and Applied Sciences (CEIAS) announce the Maxwell-Lutz Community Impact Award for teams to submit proposals for consideration.

 - improve the health and well-being of local and/or global communities;

 - improve the vitality of community or cultural systems; or

 Projects that are interdisciplinary and cross-departmental shall be given extra weight in deliberations.

 Members of the team/s for the selected projects will be designated as Maxwell-Lutz Fellows.

 “Promoting Education and Elephants in a rural Zambian Community”

 Kaitlyn Henry-CEFNS, Samantha Hershowitz-CEFNS, Tyler Tuengel-CEFNS, Nate Gordon-CEFNS, Railyn Stokes-SBS, Dr. Faith Walker-CEFNS, Dr. Carol Chambers-CEFNS, and Dr. Alan Lew-SBS